 UK welcomes President Santos for Colombia state visit

-- Foreign & Commonwealth Office, Ministry of Defence, HM Revenue & Customs, Prime Minister's Office, 10 Downing Street, Northern Ireland Office, Department for International Trade, Department for Business, Energy & Industrial Strategy, and The Rt Hon Boris Johnson MP
+- Foreign & Commonwealth Office, Ministry of Defence, HM Revenue & Customs, Prime Minister's Office, 10 Downing Street, Northern Ireland Office Department for International Trade, Department for Business, Energy & Industrial Strategy, and The Rt Hon Boris Johnson

 - Part of:

 - Last updated:

 President of Colombia to begin Colombia’s first ever state visit to the UK.

 The President of Colombia, Juan Manuel Santos de Calderon, will begin Colombia’s first ever state visit to the UK on Tuesday 1 November, as an official guest of Her Majesty The Queen.

 On Tuesday, The Queen and The Duke of Edinburgh will formally welcome President Santos at the Royal Pavilion on Horse Guards Parade with the Prime Minister, the Foreign Secretary and the Home Secretary in attendance.

 On Wednesday, the Prime Minister will host the President at 10 Downing Street for a working lunch, and the President will also attend events at Mansion House, the Natural History Museum and the London School of Economics.
 The Foreign Secretary will take the President on a private tour of the Cabinet War Rooms.
 To mark the occasion of the state visit, the London Eye will be lit up in yellow, blue and red – the colours of the Colombian flag – on the evenings of Tuesday 1st and Wednesday 2nd November.